-Anonymous asked: Regarding the lolita anon; I don't think it can be comparable as people of other ethnicity wearing Native American clothes.
+Anonymous said: Regarding the lolita anon; I don't think it can be comparable as people of other ethnicity wearing Native American clothes.
 The lolita fashion may be a Japanese subculture, but it's based on Rococo period, hence the Victorian style clothing.
 As far as I know, everyone, regardless of their race and belief can wear it.
 I think anon just doesn't like seeing black people wearing lolita, tbh.
 It's not unusual having elitists looking down on people who are not white/asian wearing lolita clothes.

-Anonymous asked: Good to know my thoughts as a Japanese person aren't respected here.
+Anonymous said: Good to know my thoughts as a Japanese person aren't respected here.
 I guess something has to be sacred on a religious level to be a problem for you.
 Never mind the perpetuation of stereotypes in this style.
 I guess it's now okay for me to dress in baggy pants, bling and a jersey and say "look I'm black!"

 That’s not remotely true.
 I respect Japanese culture.
 I respect it enough to know that Lolita is a fashion sub-culture that welcomes all ethnicities.
 I’m not going to continue this thread, as it seems like it’s not going to be productive.
 Feel free to pm/ email me & ill respond privately, but this is just devolving.

-Anonymous asked: If you truly call out everybody then I encourage you to look at the black girls who dressed up as lolitas and got 100s of "soooo adorable!" notes.
+Anonymous said: If you truly call out everybody then I encourage you to look at the black girls who dressed up as lolitas and got 100s of "soooo adorable!" notes.
 That style is ripped directly from Japanese culture & I was really offended to see those girls like that - & worse, nobody saw anything wrong with it.
 White ppl get called out in an instant for shit like that as they should, but not a peep for these girls. user: dapperbitchmalice url: /post/11899483624/sad-very-sadbread-lock-the-doors-they-may-be

 Lolita culture is not sacred.
 It’s not the same at all.
 The Lolita community welcomes all races.
 Native Americans are not a ‘style phenomenon’.
 These things are unrelated.

-Anonymous asked: As a child I did admire the character Pocahontas and I think the attack on the girl who said she "wanted to be a native" or whatever is unfair.
+Anonymous said: As a child I did admire the character Pocahontas and I think the attack on the girl who said she "wanted to be a native" or whatever is unfair.
 Her wanting to be a native american probably had little to do with the race but more to do with the culture.
 Its interesting and beautiful... and of course deserves respect.
 I think she poorly communicated the feeling we all get when we wonder what it would be like to experience/be part of another amazing culture.

 I attacked no one.
 And if we are really going to start throwing ‘unfair’ around, I think getting called out on an act of complicit, if not intentional racism falls pretty low on the scale compared with the daily experiences of systematic racism, oppression and dismissal native people experience every day.
 Now THAT actually is pretty damn ‘unfair.’